 Read a transcript of this video.

-This exhibition focuses on one of the most important archaeological finds of recent times in one of the most remote places on earth.
+This exhibition focused on one of the most important archaeological finds of recent times in one of the most remote places on earth.

-This is the first ever exhibition to look at the recently re-discovered burial ground containing the remains of 'liberated' Africans in Rupert's Valley, St Helena, in the South Atlantic.
-Items to go on show at the museum include coins, jewellery, buttons, iron tags and fragments of clothing.
-These simple finds from archaeological excavations reveal a moving story of the men, women and children that owned these items.
+This was the first ever exhibition to look at the recently re-discovered burial ground containing the remains of 'liberated' Africans in Rupert's Valley, St Helena, in the South Atlantic.
+Items from the excavations that were on show at the museum included coins, jewellery, buttons, iron tags and fragments of clothing.
+These simple finds from archaeological excavations revealed a moving story of the men, women and children that owned these items.